mbo0000/Personal-Projects/DataAnalyticTopSkills/README.md

 # Top Skills Required for an Entry Level Data Analyst

 ## Background
-As a person who is not in the industry and have a limited knowledge of the data analytic field, I always curious about what are the top skills required by potential employers for an entry-level job.
+I always curious about what are the top skills required by potential employers for an entry-level job.
 Blog posts and articles online are often broad and do not provide actual data on how many potential employers ask for a set of specific skills.

 ## Project Tasks
 - __Part 1__ is to gather a small data sample from a job posting site(we will focus on Linkedin).